YanisBft/EnderVault/README.md

 In order to open these Ender Vaults, you need to obtain an **Ender Key**, which is dropped by the Ender Dragon.

-This datapack is only compatible with snapshot 24w05a, with "Update 1.21" experimental datapack enabled.
+This datapack is compatible with snapshots 24w05a and above, with "Update 1.21" experimental datapack enabled.

 ### Downloads
 [Modrinth](https://modrinth.com/datapack/ender-vault)